MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 1. Create a file in a directory in your computer running Linux/Unix.
 1. Choose a filename and ensure the extension of the file is `.sh`, to identify it as a Bash script.
 1. Use your favorite editor to open the file.
-1. Ensure that that script includes `#!/bin/bash` at the very top.
+1. Ensure that the script includes `#!/bin/bash` at the very top.
 1. Copy/paste the Bash snippets provided in this document.
 Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Bash file than the commands that use them.
 1. Save the file.
 1. Ensure it has execution permissions using `chmod +x [SCRIPTNAME.sh]` substituting `[SCRIPTNAME.sh]` with your script.